Getting to Anguilla by air or sea

 Fares vary based on time of day and number of people in your party, but this method of transportation may be more economical for larger groups, or if you need early morning or late evening service.

-Reserving the entire boat costs $400 or more one-way, but you can control the schedule.
-Shared semi-private charters range from $50 to $65 per person one-way, but have a set schedule.
+Reserving the entire boat costs more, but you can control the schedule.
+Shared semi-private charters have a set schedule.
 However, if another party is delayed, you may find yourself waiting for the other travelers before heading out.

 TIP: Booking a round-trip fare can save you money, so be sure to ask about discounts.